Despite the push toward environmental awareness, we are

 - Move Anything Not Used in the Past Two to Five Years to Upper or Out-of-the-Way Locations.
 This is for things that you definitely want to keep but that are not presently being used.
 Having to move them out of the way or reach over top of them is not conducive to an efficient workplace.
 Besides being in the way, they take up valuable space in a shop that may seem to get smaller as each year passes.
 This adds frustration to one's day.
 It can increase the time to complete projects through procrastination generated by not wanting to work among clutter.
 A simple repositioning of items not frequently used in favour of those that currently are, can do wonders.

 - Store/Sell Anything Not Used in More Than Five Years.
 Five years is a long time.
 If you have unused items that are sitting somewhere for no other reason than that is where they have always been, it's time to move them into storage, or to consider their sale.
 This point relates to more valuable items that you don't wish to give away, recycle or throw out.
-If they still have worth or might in the future, be sure to protect them in plastic when storing.
+If they still have worth or might in the future, be sure to protect them in plastic and label the contents before storing.

 - Duplicate Items Used in More than One Area.
 If there are several work areas and you find yourself leaving one to get one or more things from another, then duplicate those items in both areas.
-This depends upon available room, of course, but typical items that we have in multiple locations are tools, hardware, lubricants and solvents.
+This depends upon available room, of course, but typical items that we have in multiple locations are tools, hardware, magnifiers, lubricants and solvents, and notepads and pens.

 Begin to replace things back into the shop.
 You can now decide what you actually use on a regular basis, and for the rest you will find out quickly what is necessary and what isn't.
 While doing this procedure, apply all the previous suggestions to each item.
 So for what is not brought into the work area, after contemplating each item, place it into one of these piles: "Store", "Sell", "Give-Away", "Recycle", Throw Out".
 You may surprise yourself with the amount of shop space you can achieve.
 Even if you keep everything, it would be rare that a reorganisation would not result in more available space.
 At the minimum, the reorganisation should make for a more pleasant work environment.

 - Hang Up Items.
 Some things are better hung on walls, posts or bench ends than stored on shelves or in drawers.
 Of course, this already applies to tools, lighting equipment and cables, but also to other items.
-Think about hanging up product dispensers for tape and solder; installing a literature rack for shop manuals or sand paper grades; mounting pairs of brackets to grip and spread open garbage and recycling bags for easy, one-handed access; or screwing spring clips to a post to hold work gloves.
+Think about hanging up product dispensers for tape and solder; installing a literature rack for shop manuals or sand/emery paper grades; mounting pairs of brackets to grip and to spread open garbage and recycling bags for easy, one- or no-handed access; or screwing spring clips to a post to hold work gloves.

 If you hang up enough items, especially smaller ones, you may find that you can free up a drawer or shelf for the purpose of storing larger things.
 Perhaps a series of bins or parts cabinets might be mounted on a wall bracket with the same result.
 Pick up kitchen-drawer cutlery organisers at thrift stores.
 These will keep smaller items from intermingling.